Twitter verification: Significance and social impact

-A verified account is a highly sought-after qualification among Twitter users.
-Since Twitter alone can grant blue check marks, they can use them as a passive inducement for users to create more content.
+Prior to the introduction of paid Twitter verification after the acquisition of Twitter by Elon Musk, verified status was a highly sought-after qualification among Twitter users.
+Since Twitter alone granted blue checkmarks, they could use them as a passive inducement for users to create more content.
 Alison Hearn argued in 2017 that they introduce a new social class of Twitter users.
 This can cause tension between verified and non-verified users of the site; when Twitter temporarily locked out verified accounts in the aftermath of the 2020 Twitter account hijacking, many non-verified users celebrated.

-After the blue checkmark was made available as a paid subscription in 2022, reporters noted trolls spreading demonstrably false conspiracy theories about COVID-19 vaccines using the checkmark to feign credibility.
+After the blue checkmark was made available as a paid subscription in 2022, reporters noted trolls spreading conspiracy theories about COVID-19 vaccines using the checkmark to feign credibility.

+Several fake accounts surfaced following Twitter's move to eliminate the blue tick verification on April 20, 2023.
+An account pretending to be Hillary Clinton "announced" her intention to run for the presidency again.
+The said fake account used an identical profile photo as that of the former U.S. senator's legitimate handle.
+Moreover, a new Twitter handle in New York City claimed to be a legitimate account representing the government.

+The BBC has noted that the increase in sponsored verification would heighten the spread of false information on the platform.